August 5-9, 2019

 6:00 p.m.
 Dinner together (optional)

-Those wishing to participate are asked to submit a resume, repertoire list of conducted works, repertoire list of studied works and a 20 minute videotape/DVD containing rehearsal and concert footage (school ensemble footage acceptable) should accompany a brief letter of application.
+Those wishing to participate are asked to submit a resume, repertoire list of conducted works, repertoire list of studied works and a 20 minute video containing rehearsal and concert footage (school ensemble footage acceptable) along with a brief letter of application.
 Deadline for applications is June 1.
 Non-participating auditors are welcome to attend the afternoon sessions.
 To apply, please email Charles Peltz your supporting materials and a link to the required video.

 Tuition & Registration